yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

 layout: post
 title:  "Lecture 7: ViewModifier Animation"
 date:   2022-04-07 00:00:00 +0800
-categories: SwiftUI CS193p 2021
+categories: [SwiftUI, CS193p, 2021]
 ---

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.digitaloceanspaces.com/WWW/Badge%202.svg)](https://www.digitalocean.com/?refcode=2089a0d80556&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)
-# Today

 ## Animation
-How does it work?
-## ViewModifier
-What exactly are functions like foregroundColor, font, padding, etc. doing?
-## Animation

 - Implicit vs. Explicit Animation
 - Animating Views (via their ViewModifiers which can implement the Animatable protocol)
 - Transitions (animating the appearence/disappearence of Views by speifying ViewModifiers)
 - Matched Geometry Effect
 - Animation Shapes

-# Aniamtion
-## Animation
 Animation is very important in a mobile UI.
 That's why SwiftUI makes it so easy to do.

-### 1. One way to do animation is by animationg a `Shape`.
+### 1. One way to do animation is by animationg a `Shape`

-### 2. The other way to do animation is to animate Views via their ViewModifiers.
+### 2. The other way to do animation is to animate Views via their ViewModifiers

 So what's a ViewModifier?

-# ViewModifier
 ## ViewModifier

 You know all those little functions that modified our Views (like aspectRatio and padding)?

 They are (likely) turning right around and calling a function in View called modifier.

 ## Cardify ViewModifier

 ```swift
 Text("👻").modifier(Carify(isFaceUp: true)) // eventually .cardify(isFaceUp: true)